-New Jersey Governor Chris Christie, a Republican at odds with his own party over delays in federal aid for Hurricane Sandy victims, said storm recovery will dominate the year and determine whether he wins a second term in November.
+New Jersey Governor Chris Christie, a Republican at odds with his own party over delays in federal aid for victims of Hurricane Sandy, said storm recovery will dominate the year and determine whether he wins a second term in November.

 The governor, who hasn’t ruled out a 2016 presidential run, said the economic “Jersey Comeback” he’s been touting for a year hasn’t petered out, though Sandy slowed it.
-The superstorm will be the focus of tomorrow’s State of the State speech, Christie said in an interview Jan.
-4, three days after attacking fellow Republicans in Congress for canceling a House vote on disaster assistance.
+The superstorm will be the focus of his Jan.
+8 State of the State speech, Christie said Jan.
+4 in an interview at his office in Trenton, three days after attacking fellow Republicans in Congress for canceling a House vote on disaster assistance.

 “Whatever it was going to be, it’s now all going to be about the storm -- the aftermath of that and the rebuilding and recovery from that,” said Christie, 50.
 “I don’t think there’s really anything that I could discuss with the people of the state that’s more relevant than that.”